PaggieZ/EE-Emerge-2023-OscilloscopeFun/docs/software.md

 The "Global.h" library contains multiple sets of array groups.
 Each array group represents an image.

-The array groups are constructed using the following steps:
+Each array group is constructed using the following steps:
 1. Draw out the image on a 16 x 16 grid.
 The starting point must match with the ending point.
 2. Record the XY coordinates of the corners.
 3. Record the directions of the edges.